KAI T-50 Golden Eagle: Origins

 The T-50 program was originally intended to develop an indigenous trainer aircraft capable of supersonic flight, to train and prepare pilots for the KF-16 and F-15K, replacing trainers such as T-38 and A-37 that were then in service with the ROKAF.
 Prior South Korean aircraft programs include the turboprop KT-1 basic trainer produced by Daewoo Aerospace (now part of KAI), and license-manufactured KF-16.
 In general, the T-50 series of aircraft, specifically the FA-50, closely resembles the KF-16 in configuration.

 The mother program, code-named KTX-2, began in 1992, but the Ministry of Finance and Economy suspended KTX-2 in 1995 due to financial constraints.
 The basic design of the aircraft was set by 1999.
 The development of the aircraft was funded 70% by the South Korean government, 17% by KAI, and 13% by Lockheed Martin.

 The aircraft was formally designated as the T-50 Golden Eagle in February 2000.
 The T-50A designation was reserved by the U.S. military to prevent it from being inadvertently assigned to another aircraft model.
-Final assembly of the first T-50 took place between January 15 and September 14, 2001.
-The first flight of the T-50 took place in August 2002, with initial operational assessment from July 28 to August 14, 2003.
+Final assembly of the first T-50 took place between 15 January – 14 September 2001.
+The first flight of the T-50 took place in August 2002, with initial operational assessment from 28 July – 14 August 2003.

 KAI and Lockheed Martin were pursuing a joint marketing program for the T-50 internationally.
 The ROKAF placed a production contract for 25 T-50s in December 2003, with aircraft scheduled to be delivered between 2005 and 2009.
 Original T-50 aircraft are equipped with the AN/APG-67(v)4 radar from Lockheed Martin.
 The T-50 is equipped with a GE F404 engine with Full Authority Digital Engine Control (FADEC) built under license by Samsung Techwin.
 Under the terms of the T-50/F404-102 co-production agreement, GE provides engine kits directly to Samsung Techwin, which produces designated parts and performs final engine assembly and testing.